 The number one rule when using Cash App is to never send money to anyone you have never met.
 Strangers are the first to strike on unsuspecting people.
 That’s not to say everyone is out to get you; just be wary of anyone asking you to transfer them money.

 Use your Cash App account for all your normal daily tasks.
 You’ll be happy to see just how much simpler your life can be when you use Cash App.
+Don’t forget to enter a free money code for bonus cash!

 Related: How to Use Cash App Under 18